Understand How Seller Financing Works and How It Is Useful

 Best Part of Seller Financing:

-- Lender is not required: As new rules and restrictions come into existence, getting loan or credit is becoming harder.
-In this case, if the seller himself is providing loan, the transaction becomes easier.
+- The lender is not required: As new rules and restrictions come into existence, getting a loan or credit is becoming harder.
+In this case, if the seller himself is providing the loan, the transaction becomes easier.

 Most Seller Financing Types:

 In this type of finance, the seller is entitled to get at least one payment after the first tax year of the sale.
 This type of financing will leave the buyer a little unprotected because the seller legally owns the property till the last payment is made.

 This is a little complicated deal because it needs the agreement of three parties, seller, buyer, and mortgagor.
 If the buyer qualifies for a mortgage loan, and the loan amount is less than the buying price, the mortgagor can allow the seller to take a second mortgage loan for the amount difference between the buying amount and the qualified amount.
 This way the seller ends up getting the entire loan amount.
 Instead of this, it is advisable to go for a sale on contract financing.

 This is practiced when the seller is finding it difficult to sell his real estate.
 Here, the buyer signs an agreement that has the condition that in the future a part or all of the rent that he had paid to the property owner will be considered as the payment towards purchasing the house.
 In this system, the seller is protected as he can put a time limit on the lease.
 In this way, at the end of the contract, if the buyer is not interested in purchasing the property, the seller can sell it.